AndreaPasqualini/andreapasqualini.github.io/index.md

 ## Research

 I am currently exploring bank heterogeneity and the role of the interbank market in the transmission of financial shocks and the unfolding of systemic events.
-My field paper tries to understand why we observe bank heterogeneity in a closed economy.
+My 2nd year paper tries to understand the size distribution in the banking sector in a closed economy.

 I am also interested in Time Series Econometrics and I plan to work on it in the future.

 ### Publications

-* Billio, M., R. Casarin, M. Costola, A. Pasqualini (2015), *An Entropy Based Early Warning Indicator for Systemic Risk*, Journal of International Financial Markets, Institutions and Money, (45) 42-59 [DOI: [10.1016/j.intfin.2016.05.008](        https://dx.doi.org/10.1016/j.intfin.2016.05.008)]
+* Billio, M., R. Casarin, M. Costola, A. Pasqualini (2015), *An Entropy Based Early Warning Indicator for Systemic Risk*, Journal of International Financial Markets, Institutions and Money, (45) 42-59 [DOI: [10.1016/j.intfin.2016.05.008](https://dx.doi.org/10.1016/j.intfin.2016.05.008)]

 ### Working Papers